• Recipe Index

 Instructions

-• Use a 5-quart heavy bottom pot.
-Add in the garlic oil.
+• Use a 5-quart heavy-bottom pot.
+Add the garlic infused olive oil and heat over medium heat.

-• Add the diced chicken.
-Season the chicken with salt, pepper, and garlic salt.
+• Add the diced chicken to the pot and season with salt, pepper, and garlic salt.

-• Cook the chicken over medium-high heat for ten minutes.
-Resist the urge to stir the chicken.
-Once the chicken is golden brown, flip the chicken pieces and cook the other side.
-Once golden brown, stir the chicken again.
-Make sure none of the chicken pieces are raw.
+• Cook the chicken over medium-high heat for about 10 minutes.
+Resist the urge to stir.
+Once the chicken is golden brown, flip the pieces and cook the other side until browned and cooked through.
+Give it one final stir to make sure all the pieces are fully cooked.

-• Next, pour the chicken broth, milk, and chopped broccoli florets.
-Mix and bring to a simmer over medium heat.
+• Pour in the chicken broth, milk, and chopped broccoli florets.
+Stir to combine and bring to a gentle simmer.

-• Stir in the coconut cream and cook for a couple more minutes.
-The sauce should be thick and creamy.
+• Remove from the heat.
+Stir in the coconut cream and let it thicken for 2-3 minutes, until the sauce is thick and creamy.

 Notes